cfpb/design-system/docs/pages/contributing-to-the-cfpb-design-system.md

   - variation_group_name: Documentation change request
     variations: []
     variation_group_description: >-
-      Changes can be suggested by visiting the CFPB Design System
+      Documentation changes can be suggested by visiting the CFPB Design System

       public GitHub repo and creating a [website documentation